group of friends tasting Alentejo wines

 Alentejo sparkling wine in flutes on a table

-The region is remarkably also getting known for its sparkling wines, which are produced using the traditional method.
-These wines are made using the same techniques used in Champagne and are known for their delicate flavor and complexity.
+These wines are made using the same techniques used in Champagne and are known for their delicate flavor and increased complexity.

 Best Wineries in the Alentejo Region